Hard, Tight Breast After Reconstruction: Capsular Contracture

 Capsular contracture is the most common complication following implant-based breast reconstruction.
-When a breast implant is placed, the body naturally forms a layer of protective scar tissue around it called a capsule.
-In some patients, this tissue becomes abnormally thick and begins to tighten, squeezing and distorting the implant.
+When an implant is placed, the body naturally forms a layer of protective scar tissue around it called a capsule.
+In some women, this tissue becomes abnormally thick and begins to tighten, squeezing and distorting the implant.

-We approach capsular contracture not as a surgical complication, but as a secondary biological response that varies from person to person.
-Understanding why it happens, and how it presents in each individual patient, is the foundation of getting treatment right.
+We approach capsular contracture not as a surgical complication but as a biological response that varies from person to person.
+Understanding why it happens, and how it presents in each individual, is the foundation of getting treatment right.

 - Grade I. The breast looks and feels completely natural.
 The capsule is present but causing no symptoms.